 Note that there are two parts to the competition this year.

-The date for the first part of the competition is Wednesday April 14, while the second part of the competition will be held on Wednesday May 12.
+The first part of the competition is run for a week, from Monday March 27 to Friday March 31, while the second part of the competition will be held on Wednesday May 3.

 If possible, all students at a school should sit each part of the competition concurrently.